 - If fuel is spilled on the vehicle body, flush it away with water to avoid paint damage. - Tighten until cap clicks, failure to tighten fuel cap properly may cause the SERVICE malfunction indicator light (MIL) to illuminate.
-If this occurs, it will be necessary to take your vehicle in for service by an authorized NISSAN dealer.
+If this occurs, securely close the fuel filler cap.
+After driven for a while, the light should remain off.
+If the light remains on, have the vehicle inspected by an authorized NISSAN dealer.